ancoleman/panflow/docs/deduplication.md

 Duplicate objects in PAN-OS configurations are common, especially in environments where multiple administrators make changes or when configurations grow organically over time.
 The deduplication engine identifies objects with the same values but different names and merges them, updating all references to point to the single retained object.

+## Access Methods

+Deduplication functionality can be accessed through three interfaces:

+1. **CLI Commands** - Using the `deduplicate` namespace as documented below
+2. **API** - Programmatically through the DeduplicationEngine class
+3. **Natural Language Query (NLQ)** - Using natural language commands like "show duplicated address objects" or "clean up duplicated service objects"

 ## Supported Object Types

 The deduplication engine supports the following object types: